federicomor/Tesi/src/JDRPM/README.md

 - For further information you can contact me or also [Alessandro Carminati](https://github.com/AleCarminati).
 - For the complete explanation of this work read the Thesis document, available in `Tesi/upload/2024_12_Mor_Thesis.pdf`, i.e. [here](https://github.com/federicomor/Tesi/blob/main/upload/2024_12_Mor_Thesis.pdf).
 - For just a short summary of this work read the slides, available in `Tesi/upload/2024_12_Mor_Slides.pdf`, i.e. [here](https://github.com/federicomor/Tesi/blob/main/upload/2024_12_Mor_Slides.pdf).
+- Since Julia is compiled on the fly, note that the first run may be quite slow, since there is the compilation overhead.
+Then, all the subsequent runs will be much faster because the compiled code is invoked.

 # `JDRPM` setup guide
 1. Be sure to have Julia installed.
 You can download it from [her official site](https://julialang.org/downloads/).